 Installation of this product primarily involves hand tools for measuring and cutting floor materials.
-Flooring is unrolled and cut to size.
-Approximately 6% of the total material is assumed to be trimmed and discarded as waste.
+Approximately 4.5% of the total material is assumed to be trimmed and discarded as waste.
 While some of this waste could be recycled, this scrap is modeled as being disposed of in a landfill.
 Hand trowels are used to spread appropriate adhesive (300 g/sqm) which adheres flooring to subfloor.
 Normal procedure after installation is to let rooms with installed flooring ventilate well for a minimum of 72 hours prior to occupancy.